 It is illegal to place a skip on the public highway without a skip permit.

 A skip permit is issued by your local council.
-Depending on where you live it could be the town council or the county council who issue the skip permit.
+Depending on where you live, it could be the town council or the county council who issues the skip permit.

 Whilst a skip permit may be issued by the local council, it will usually be the skip company who will liaise with the local council to get the permit issued.
 Many councils will only deal with skip companies directly.
 When booking the Clearabee Skip Hire Service, we will normally organise the skip permit for you.

 A skip permit varies in cost significantly from area to area.
-The average cost across the country is £45 in 2019 but with costs as high as £165 in some parts of London to as low as £9 in Sheffield.
+The average cost across the country was £45 in 2019, but with costs as high as £165 in some parts of London to as low as £9 in Sheffield.

 Skip permits are often issued within 1 business day, but some councils can take up to a week or even longer.
-Because of this it does take longer to fulfil a skip which will need a permit and more advanced planning will be required.
+Because of this, it does take longer to fulfil a skip order which will need a permit and more advanced planning will be required.

-If you are in a rush off road skips are often available next day, or if you do not have space for an off the road skip, our rubbish clearance service is available on the very same day on most occasions for which a skip permit is not required.
+If you are in a rush, off road skips are often available next day.
+If you do not have space for an off the road skip, our rubbish clearance service is available on the very same day on most occasions and a skip permit is not required.

 A skip permit is issued for a fixed period of time.
 The length of the permit varies by area but the most common permit periods are 7 - 14 days.
 Most skip companies will hire a skip for at least 14 days, which means if you intend to utilise the full hire period, you may need an extension.

 Placing a skip on a public highway always requires a permit, but if you live in an area with parking restrictions you will likely need at least a parking restriction too, which will add further to the cost and administration burden.
-Remember to avoid this, consider a clearance service.
+Remember to avoid this, you can consider our clearance service.

-Parking restrictions include pay and display spaces and residential and business parking in controlled or permitted areas.
+Parking restrictions include pay and display spaces as well as residential and business parking in controlled or permitted areas.
 Depending on how many restrictions are in place, there could be a delay in issuing the suspension.
-For example if a number of your neighbours are also placing a skip outside their home on the road, the council may choose not to issue another suspension to ensure there is enough parking available.
+For example, if a number of your neighbours are also placing a skip on the road outside their home, the council may choose not to issue another suspension to ensure there is enough parking available.